‘Young And The Restless’ Spoilers: J.T. Returns Alone And Newly Divorced, Accused Of Domestic Violence?

 It’s very hard to understand why Young and the Restless would make J.T. an abusive partner.
 When he was with Victoria, he had no violent tendencies.
 You’d think that the Y&R viewers would have noticed something during his marriage to Victoria.

 By all accounts, Mackenzie and J.T. seemed to have a great relationship.
-They seemed to have respect and love for each other.
+They appeared to have respect and love for each other.
 Young and the Restless spoilers state that no one expected for Hellstrom to come back to Genoa City and reveal that Mackenzie has thrown him out due to domestic violence.

 Today on #YR, Victor cuts a deal with Victoria, plus Sharon & Scott make a plan to trap Zack.
 WATCH FULL EPISODE: https://t.co/sEgn1QxCrn pic.twitter.com/Ro6TWmpxZu